Aaruu1709/Interview_Tut/string2.md

 Now what?
 -------------------------------------------------------------------------------
-n that case, I would use StringBuffer because it provides synchronized methods, making modifications thread-safe.
+In that case, I would use StringBuffer because it provides synchronized methods, making modifications thread-safe.

 However, if thread safety isn't required, I'd prefer StringBuilder because it offers better performance.